 Securities Act Registration Statements.
-If the audit report is first included in a registration statement filed with the SEC under the Securities Act, the firm is required to file Form AP by the 10th day after the date the audit report is first included in a document filed with the SEC.4
+If the audit report is first included in a registration statement filed with the SEC under the Securities Act, the firm is required to

-1 All requirements are subject to the effective dates discussed in Section VII.
+All requirements are subject to the effective dates discussed in Section VII.
 See Rule 3211(a).
-Issuers, in general, are entities that are required to file periodic reports with the SEC under the Securities Exchange Act of 1934 ("Exchange Act") or that file or have filed a registration statement that has not yet become effective under the Securities Act of 1933 ("Securities Act"), and that has not been withdrawn.
+Issuers, in general, are entities that are required to file periodic reports under the Securities Exchange Act of 1934 ("Exchange Act") or that file or have filed a registration statement that has not yet become effective under the Securities Act of 1933 ("Securities Act"), and that has not been withdrawn.
 See Rule 1001(i)(iii).
-In addition to companies that are required to file annual reports on Forms 10-K, 20-F, and 40-F, issuers include certain employee stock purchase, savings, and similar plans; unit investment trusts; and registered investment companies.
+In addition to companies that are required to file annual reports on Forms 10-K, 20-F, and 40-F, issuers include certain employee stock purchase, savings, and similar plans; unit investment trusts; registered investment companies; and banks that do not register their securities or file reports with the SEC under Section 12(i) of the Exchange Act.
+Id.